 - Shep surgeries: scleral buckle at 6m, vitrectomy with silicone oil at 7m, oil removal and prophylaxis on opposite eye at 9m, cataract removal (as a result from oil in eye) at 13m.

 It started with a spot.
-A small, cloudy, blue-ish, white spot that I noticed on his eye the minute I met Shepard and pulled him out and on to my chest (yes, I Kourtney Kardashian-ed my births).
+The day he was born, I pulled Shepard onto my chest and looked into his eyes.
+Through his deafening screams, a voice inside my head said “what is that?”
+It was a small, white, cloudy spot on his brilliant blue newborn eye.
+I reveled in his chubby, water-logged, newborn glory.
 It was a beautiful moment of meeting our second son, yet in the back of my head I had a lingering feeling of dread seeing this tiny imperfection.
 I didn’t say anything to anyone those first days in the hospital- not even my husband, because if I said It out loud, it would jolt us off our cloud and into the reality of worry and fear.
 When a baby is born, we marvel at the perfection of every little body part we’ve created, and this one had a flaw that we couldn’t explain.
 Ten tiny fingers, ten tiny toes, and a spot on his cornea that would change our lives.
 Eventually, we had ophthalmology appointments that kept referring us to the next level because the nature of this corneal opacity was so odd.
 It was there with no explanation, something had to put it there.
 It was an unexplained scar on the eye that happened in utero, and we were concerned it would affect his vision.

 Once we reached the level of Pediatric ophthalmology at Lurie’s Children’s hospital in Chicago, we were told it would not affect his vision as it was not centered on his eye.
 However, at eight weeks old, the doctor made another discovery we weren’t expecting and completely unrelated to the mysterious spot.
 “Is anyone in the family near-sighted,” she asked.
 “Yes, I am, quite severely,” I answered.
 “He appears to be significantly near-sighted as well.”
 This didn’t come as too much of a surprise, as I got my first pair of glasses at 2 1/2 years old, and my mom did as well, just as young.